Reddit: A Guide for Parents & Educators

 • Tap “Save” at the top

-Reddit offers very limited parental controls for the app on Apple and Android devices.
+Reddit does not offer parental controls for the app on Apple and Android devices.
 The NSFW setting defaults as turned off when a new account is created, but can easily be turned on by your student.
-This feature is not perfect either as the filter is dependent on the poster, or Reddit users, tagging the message with NSFW.
-Inappropriate material can still be viewed however, many posts use the tag, so the filter should greatly reduce the amount of explicit material your student sees.
+This feature is not perfect, as the filter is dependent on the poster, or Reddit users, tagging the message with NSFW and inappropriate material can still be viewed.
+However, many posts use the tag, so the filter should greatly reduce the amount of explicit material students see.

 Apple